robertmaxwilliams/max-website/blog/2019-1-17-Curiosity-Maximizer.md

 You can repeatedly move the prey every time the wasp enters the nest, trapping it in a loop like a simple robot.

-The opposite of this quality is "antisphexishness", which
+The opposite of this quality is "antisphexishness", which is an important quality to intelligent agents.
+The curiosity agent seems to have very high antisphexishness, but reveals its robotic nature when exposed to the simulated TV.
+Improved versions of the AI would show even lower levels of sphexishness, until human level antisphexishness become possible.
+It's even possible we could obtain super-human antisphexishness.